troglobit/uftpd/README.md

 Running
 -------

-To start uftpd in the background as an FTP/TFTP server, simply call
+To start uftpd in the background as an FTP/TFTP server, simply start the daemon, possibly using `sudo`:

     $ uftpd